seanpm2001/WacOS/External/ProjectWiki/.TODO/README.md

 12F45 	October 3, 2013 	About the OS X Mountain Lion v10.8.5 Supplemental Update 	OS X v10.8.5 Supplemental Update

-# 2015

-12F2501 	March 9, 2015 	About Security Update 2015-002 	Security Update 2015-002 Mountain Lion

-12F2518 	April 8, 2015 	About the security content of Security Update 2015-004 	Security Update 2015-004 Mountain Lion

-12F2542 	June 30, 2015 	About the security content of Security Update 2015-005 	Security Update 2015-005 Mountain Lion

-12F2560 	August 13, 2015 	About the security content of Security Update 2015-006 	Security Update 2015-006 Mountain Lion

-Note: Combo updates include all previous releases (ex: 10.8 to 10.8.3).
-Individual update is a smaller package size and can be used if currently using the previous release (ex: 10.8.2 to 10.8.3).

-11G63 	October 4, 2012

-OS X 10.9 Release history (dates)

-# 2013

 10.9 	13A603 (GM2) 	October 22, 2013 	Darwin 13.0 	Original Mac App Store release 	N/A

 10.9.1 	13B42 	December 16, 2013 	About the OS X Mavericks v10.9.1 Update 	OS X Mavericks 10.9.1 Individual update